marxin/texi2rst-generated/sphinx/gfortran/intrinsic-procedures/ubound.rst

   This is part of the GCC manual.
   For copying conditions, see the GPL license file

+.. index:: UBOUND, array, upper bound

 .. _ubound:

-.. index:: UBOUND

-.. index:: array, upper bound

 UBOUND --- Upper dimension bounds of an array
 *********************************************